 However, since he hit and hurt other people, he likely will now be charged per California Vehicle Code Section 23153 (the injury DUI law).
 This means that he could face over a year behind bars for each person he hurt while driving DUI.

 As if that wasn’t bad enough, he (allegedly) got out of his car, fled the scene, and then attacked an officer.
 Each one of those mistakes, on its own, could complicate his defense tremendously.
 Hit and run is a serious crime, as is resisting arrest, as is resisting arrest and then hitting an officer.

 Fortunately, no one died in the accident, but it holds important object lessons.

-If you or someone you love faces complex Los Angeles DUI charges, call the effective and thorough legal team here at the Kraut Law Group for a confidential case consultation.
+If you or someone you love faces complex Los Angeles DUI charges, call the effective and thorough legal team here at the Kraut Criminal & DUI Lawyers for a confidential case consultation.

 If you’ve been arrested for driving under the influence in Los Angeles, contact former-prosecutor Michael Kraut for assistance at (323) 464-6453 or online.
 Our team is located at 6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028.